-This type of flour is one of the best spelt flour replacements because both flours share several similarities.
+This type of flour is also a good replacement because both flours share several similarities.
 Einkorn is also an ancient grain, and it has a flavor profile like spelt flour.
 The only issue is that it’s challenging to find einkorn flour in grocery stores, so you might have to purchase it online.

-You can replace spelt flour with an equal amount of einkorn flour.
+You can alternate spelt flour with an equal amount of einkorn flour.
 Just be careful with the amount of water you use because einkorn flour is less absorbent.

 Start with small amounts so that your dough doesn’t become too loose.
 As a general rule of thumb, use ⅓ the amount of water in the original recipe if you use Einkorn flour.

-Einkorn flour typically works well as a substitute for spelt flour in baking quick batter bread that doesn’t require yeast.
+Einkorn flour typically works well as a replacement for spelt flour in baking quick batter bread that doesn’t require yeast.
 You can make delicious brownies, muffins, and banana bread.